India's Economic Outlook 2015

-Currency Risk: (Outlook - Negative) The UNIDOW Research Department downgraded India's currency outlook from "On Review" to "Negative".
-Upcoming lower house polls and uncertainty related to the next government at the center will push the investment down in the country and eventually raising the demand for the US Dollar.
+Currency Outlook: (NEGATIVE) UNIDOW maintains a negative outlook on the national currency.
+Upcoming elections to the house of people and uncertainty related to the next government at the center will push the investment down in the country and eventually raising the demand for the US Dollar.
 Although, this outlook to be followed till first half of CY2014 and projections will be changed post elections results.
 There will be a positive outlook for the Indian currency if the BJP led government formed at the center.
-The UNIDOW Outlook Department projected currency's fiscal end target of 60-61 for a USD.

-Economic Risk: (Outlook - Stable) In our recent economic evaluation, The UNIDOW FIS has maintained a stable outlook on the overall economic prospect of the country.
+Economic Outlook: (STABLE) In our recent economic evaluation, The UNIDOW has maintained a stable outlook on the overall economic prospect of the country.
 The challenge of overspending will be curbed and we're anticipating firm growth and minimal risk of large fiscal deficit to GDP ratio.
 However, with limited space for rate cut, RBI is unlikely to ease its policy rates in every meet this year due to persistent inflation and volatile industrial output and manufacturing prices threatening the inflation prospect.
 RBI is giving full attention to the inflation problem, which is undermining the fragile economic growth.

 All figures are in per cent, unless otherwise mentioned.

 1. *Percentage change in GDP Deflator from previous year.